Clarifai/old-docs/android.md

 Just as with our API, you can use the predict functionality on device with any of our available Pre-Built Models.
 Predictions generate outputs.
 An output has a similar structure to an input.
 It contains a data asset and concepts.
 The concepts associated with an output contain the predictions and their respective score (degree of confidence).

 Note that the prediction results from pre-built models on the SDK may differ from those on the API.
 Specifically, there may be a loss of accuracy up to 5% due to the conversion of the models that allow them to be compact enough to be used on lightweight devices.
 This loss is expected within the current industry standards.

+{% code-tabs %}
+{% code-tabs-item title="js" %}
 ```js
 // Only for the Android SDK

 ```

+{% endcode-tabs-item %}

+{% code-tabs-item title=python %}
 ```python
 // Only for the Android SDK

 ```

+{% endcode-tabs-item %}

+{% code-tabs-item title=java %}
 ```java
 import com.clarifai.clarifai_android_sdk.datamodels.Input;
 import com.clarifai.clarifai_android_sdk.datamodels.Model;